SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 Why that GRUB and black and white terminal?
 - No need to worry, we'll both hide that GRUB 5 seconds and black and white login prompt in the next part.

+Stucked in GRUB?
+- `arch-chroot` into your root and make sure, a kernel with base is installed and run `grub-mkconfig` again.
+- Unmount and reboot

 ### Forgot root password?
 - Boot into live ISO
 - Mount the root partiton
+- `arch-chroot` into root
 - Use the `passwd` command to set the new password (you will not be prompted for an old one).
 - Unmount and reboot